 For many years the Rehabilitation Act was seen as the cornerstone of disability rights legislation.
 Any post-secondary program receiving federal financial assistance has been required to provide accommodation for qualified people with disabilities since this Act.
 In fact, most post-secondary institutions must comply with Section 504, since almost all, even those that are private, receive federal funding of some type.

 When the Americans with Disabilities Act (ADA) was enacted in 1990, many provisions of Section 504 were extended to public and private companies who do not receive federal funding.
 The Americans with Disabilities Act of 1990 requires that people with disabilities be provided equal access to public programs and services.
-According to this law, no otherwise qualified individuals with disabilities shall, solely by reason of their disabilities, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination in these programs.
 The ADA upholds and extends the standards for compliance set forth in Section 504 of the Rehabilitation Act to employment practices, communications, and all policies, procedures, and practices that impact the treatment of students with disabilities.
 According to the Americans with Disabilities Act of 1990 “no otherwise qualified individual with a disability shall, solely by reason of his or her disability, be excluded from the participation in, be denied the benefits of or be subjected to discrimination under any program or activity of a public entity.”

 Section 508 of the Rehabilitation Act